 If there are no changes in the tax return, the submission exemption arrangement can be used.

-Tax return for self-employed persons deceased before the deadline for submission
+Tax return for self-employed person who has died before the submission deadline

 If the deceased is registered at a c/o address, the tax return will be sent there.
-To change or delete the c/o address, you can complete and submit the form Notice of new or change postal address.
+To change or delete the c/o address, you can complete and submit the form: